Making our collections accessible is an important part of making the Library a resource for everyone.

 - Described videos

 Most CELA Collection titles can be downloaded.
 You can read using DAISY-formatted audio, e-Text, described videos, and braille.
-You can read more about compatible devices and software on the CELA website.
+You can read more about compatible devices and software, opens a new window on the CELA website.

 Our Direct-to-Player service allows for automatic downloading of titles to apps available on iOS and Android devices, as well as WiFi enabled DAISY reading devices.